 Essential Understandings Essential Knowledge and Skills Mental health is an important part of overall health for children and adolescents.
-Stigma In order to meet these standards, it is expected continues to be a significant barrier to mental health treatment for children and their that students will families. • describe the influences/factors that affect Mental health includes our emotional, psychological, and social well-being.
+Stigma In order to meet these standards, it is expected continues to be a significant barrier to mental health treatment for children and their that students will families. describe the influences/factors that affect • Mental health includes our emotional, psychological, and social well-being.
 It mental health (1.k); affects how we think, feel, and act.
-It also helps determine how we handle stress, relate to others, and make choices.
-Mental health is important at every stage of life, from childhood and adolescence through adulthood and aging.
+It also helps determine how we handle stress, describe the stigma associated with mental

-- Many factors contribute to mental health problems, including: - o Biological factors, such as genes or brain chemistry - o Life experiences, such as trauma or abuse - o Family history of mental health problems - o Lifestyle, such as diet, physical activity, and substance use.
-(1.k) - Stigma is discrimination against an identifiable group of people, a place, or a nation.
-Stigma is associated with a lack of knowledge, a need to blame someone, fears, and gossip that spreads rumors and myths.
-Stigma causes people to feel ashamed for something that is out of their control.
-There are still many harmful attitudes and misunderstandings around mental health and mental illness, which make people ignore mental health, fuel stigma about mental illness, and make it harder to reach out for help.
-(CDC) (2.k) - Harmful effects of the stigma related to mental health can lead to a reluctance to seek help or treatment (2.k): - o Lack of understanding by family, friends, co-workers, or others. - o Can lead to discrimination. - Fewer opportunities for work, school or social activities or trouble finding housing. - o Bullying, physical violence, or harassment. - o Health insurance that doesn't adequately cover mental illness treatment. - o Stigma causes people to feel ashamed for something that is out of their control. - Ways to fight stigma may include (National Alliance on Mental Illness) (3.k): - o Be open to conversations about mental health. - Educate yourself and others (be understanding of what you might not understand). - o Be respectful and conscious of language (don't use mental health conditions as adjectives for people).
+Essential Understandings Essential Knowledge and Skills relate to others, and make choices.
+Mental health is important at every stage of life, health and how stigma affects one's ability from childhood and adolescence through adulthood and aging. to seek help (2.k); Many factors contribute to mental health problems , including: • promote ways to reduce stigma for mental o Biological factors, such as genes or brain chemistry. illnesses and challenges (3.k); o Life experiences, such as trauma or abuse. • compare and contrast healthy, unhealthy, o Family history of mental health problems. and abusive relationships (1.1); o Lifestyle, such as diet, physical activity, and substance use.
+(1.k) • describe strategies to build healthy • Stigma is discrimination against an identifiable group of people, a place, or a nation. relationships, including setting and Stigma is associated with a lack of knowledge, a need to blame someone, fears, and respecting boundaries (2.1); gossip that spreads rumors and myths.
+Stigma causes people to feel ashamed for • promote resources to assist teens (self and something that is out of their control.
+There are still many harmful attitudes and others) with getting help for addressing misunderstandings around mental health and mental illness, which make people unhealthy and abusive peer, family, and ignore mental health, fuel stigma about mental illness, and make it harder to reach dating relationships (3.1); out for help. (\underline{CDC}) (2.k) • advocate with a variety of audiences for the • Harmful effects of the stigma related to mental health can lead to a reluctance to use of and need for mental health seek help or treatment (2.k): professionals and services, including when o Lack of understanding by family, friends, co-workers, or others. to seek assistance and the types of o Can lead to discrimination. professionals and services available (1.m. o Fewer opportunities for work, school or social activities, or trouble finding 2.m, 3.m); housing. • describe a variety of different teen o Bullying, physical violence, or harassment. relationships (1.n); o Health insurance that doesn't adequately cover mental illness treatment. • describe warning signs for potentially • Stigma causes people to feel ashamed for something that is out of their control. harmful and abusive relationships with • Ways to fight stigma may include (National Alliance on Mental Illness) (3.k): family, peers, and in dating relationships o Be open to conversations about mental health.
+(2.n); o Educate yourself and others (be understanding of what you might not • describe strategies to set personal boundaries understand). to reduce and prevent relationship and dating o Be respectful and conscious of language (don't use mental health conditions as violence (3.n).